 *Regular outdoor soccer balls can not be used to warm up nor to be played with inside the Gymnasium.

-3. No passes no play.
-If a coach or player shows up without a pass, the league coordinator must be called to verify their eligibility and make arrangements to have new passes made if their are lost.
+- No passes no play.
+If a coach or player shows up without a pass, the league coordinator must be called to verify their eligibility and make arrangements to have new passes made if theirs are lost.
 If they show up again without their passes, they will not be allowed to participate.